Kuwait

 Clubs

-For nightclubs and dancing, some of the most popular Kuwait City hotspots include Bliss Lounge, Pablo Escobar Night Club, and TrendZ Club.
+For nightclubs and dancing, some of the most popular hotspots include Bliss Lounge, Pablo Escobar Night Club, and TrendZ Club.
 Bliss Lounge is a lively nightclub with DJs playing the latest hits.
 Pablo Escobar is designed like a Miami-style nightclub with neon lights and a large dance floor.
 TrendZ Club is a multi-level club with different music styles on each floor ranging from Top 40 to Arabic pop.

 Outside of the city, Khaitan is known for its lively club scene.
 Some of the most popular clubs there include Khuzama Club, Octagon Club, and Club 33.
 Many locals and expats head to Khaitan on the weekends to enjoy the vibrant nightlife.